Directives¶

 Normally, equations are not numbered.
 If you want your equation to get a number, use the

-option.
+labeloption.
 When given, it selects an internal label for the equation, by which it can be cross-referenced, and causes an equation number to be issued.
-Seeeq
+Seeeqfor an example.
+The numbering style depends on the output format.There is also an option

-that prevents any wrapping of the given math in a math environment.
+nowrapthat prevents any wrapping of the given math in a math environment.
 When you give this option, you must make sure yourself that the math is properly set up.
 For example:.. math:: :nowrap: \begin{eqnarray} y & = & ax^2 + bx + c \\ f(x) & = & x^2 + 2xy + y^2 \end{eqnarray}

 See also